 The first reactor (R1) is a boiling water reactor, built by Asea-Atom, and has an installed electrical capacity of 881 MW.
-It began operating commercially in January 1976.
+It was in commercial operation between January 1976 and December 2020.

 The three remaining reactors (R2, R3 and R4) are pressurised water reactors manufactured by Westinghouse.
 R2, which has an installed electrical capacity of 900 MW, was in operation between May 1975 and December 2019.
 R3 has an installed electrical capacity of 1,063 MW and began commercial operation in September 1981 and R4 – with an installed electrical capacity of 1,123 MW – went commercial in November 1983.